Tempo Award FAQ's

 How will the marketing work/campaigns be judged?

-Each entry will be judged by a minimum of 5 marketers with 7+ years experience in multichannel response marketing experience plus experience within the marketing category.
+Each entry will be judged by a minimum of 5 marketers with 7+ years response marketing experience plus experience within the marketing category.
 Each entry is judged on the following criteria: objective & strategy, creative concept, creative execution/innovation & results.
 APPLY TO BE A JUDGE

 How are the individual nominations judged?